ICGC-TCGA-PanCancer/cli/QuickStart.md

 When you are asked if you wish to install Docker, you can answer "N" for "no", and continue with the rest of the setup process.

+This installer script will ask you some questions about how to get started.
+It will need to know:
+ - The absolute path to your AWS pem key (this should be copied into `~/.ssh` before begining the installer, as per instructions above)
+ - The *name* of your AWS key.
+This is *usually* the same as the name of the key file you download from AWS.
+For example, an AWS key with the name "MyKey" is normally downloaded and saved as the file "MyKey.pem".
+ - Your AWS Key and AWS Secret Key.
+If you do not know these, [this document](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) might be able to help you.
+ - The name that you would like to give to your fleet.
+This will make it easier to find your VMs in the AWS EC2 Management Console.
+If you do not specify a fleet name, a randomly generated name will be used.

 ##Inside the Pancancer Launcher.

 ###Configuration